barbatus/angular2/packages/ts-compilers/README.md

 TypeScript compiles them more effiently using internal cache.

 #### TsCachingCompiler
-Extends `MultiFileCachingCompiler`.
-Compiles files one by one using internal cache to skip pristine files thereby differing to `TsCompiler`.
+Extends Meteor's `MultiFileCachingCompiler`. `TsCachingCompiler` compiles files one by one using file hashes to avoid tranforming pristine files. `TypeScript.transpile` is used internally to transpile file contents.

-Internally it uses `TypeScript.transpile` method.

 #### .tsconfig
 Compilers can be configured via `.tsconfig` in the app root folder.